vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 **Why don't they just do what we say?**

-We're now in a position to see this question in a new light.
-The *premise of the question itself* may be what is holding us back.
+We're now in a position to see this question in a new light: *the question itself* is holding us back.

-Telling people what to do, threatening them with the possibility of future dire consequences, or even promising external reward is the *worst* kind of motivation one can have, apart from having none at all.

-A clinical approach to lifestyle change informed by motivational psychology suggests that we should not attempt to motivate our patients in this way.
-We should instead create an environment which is supportive of our patients' basic psychological needs, and let them cultivate their own autonomous motivations.
+Controlling others and threatening them with the future consequences of their behavior results in the *worst* kind of motivation one can have.
+A clinical approach to lifestyle change informed by motivational psychology demands that we do not attempt to motivate our patients in this way.
+We should instead create an environment which is supportive of our patients' basic psychological needs, and the rest will follow.

 ### Manipulate the clinical context

-We can think of the environment surrounding the clinician-patient interaction as the *clinical context.* From the clinic's physical setup to our own body language, everything we do and say either has a positive, negative, or neutral effect on our patients' needs for autonomy, competence, and relatedness.
+We can think of the environment surrounding the clinician-patient interaction as the *clinical context.* From the clinic's physical setup to our body language, everything we do and say has the potential to positively or negatively influence our patients' sense of autonomy, competence, and relatedness.

-We have the potential to make a powerful impact on shaping healthy behavioral patterns through the clinical context we create.
-Think about how you can modify your own clinical context to get the most out of it.
+We can make a powerful impact on shaping healthy behavioral patterns through the clinical context we create.
+Think about how you can make the most out of your own clinical context.

 ### Be a lifestyle coach